dotnet/runtime/docs/design/libraries/ComInterfaceGenerator/ParameterOwnershipAndLifetimes.md

 ## Default Ownership semantics

-All unmodified parameters have 'in' ownership semantics by default.
+All unmodified non-array parameters have 'in' ownership semantics by default.
+Array types by default have 'ref' ownership semantics by default.

+## Note on Arrays

+Arrays have both the memory allocated for the array and (for arrays of non-blittable types) memory allocated for each element.
+These memory blocks may follow different ownership rules.

 ## In parameters